 Step 3: Make a T Cut on Flying Dragon

 Now, with your grafting knife, make a T cut on the rootstock.
 Just about the length of the kumquat bud that you cut.

 Then, use some wax tape to wrap around the graft.
 The tape helps hold the graft in place & keeps the bud from drying out.

 When we break off the rootstock, nutrients will not be going to the upper part of grafted side.
 This signals to the tree to move all the good bits to our baby side.

 The limitation of the T-bud technique is that it may limit only one type of citrus to be grown on one rootstock.
 Because we need to break off the upper part of the branch, leaving less space for more grafts.

 If we combine the other methods, we can grow some other types of citrus, creating our own citrus cocktail tree.
-Lemons, oranges, kumquats–family reunion oh yeah!
+Lemons, oranges, or kumquats all in one.
 But of course, we should emphasize compatibility once again.

-If you want to check out more, here's an article on 4 different varieties of kumquat you might want to check out:
+If you want to check out more, here's an article on the different varieties of kumquat you might want to check out: